 WHAT'S FOR DINNER?
 K-2ND GRADE Like all ecosystems, the Arboretum is a complex and active place, filled with interconnected organisms.
 In this lab, students explore small but significant members of our ecosystem: pill bugs.
 Students observe terrariums with live organisms to investigate living and nonliving things, basic needs of organisms and energy transfer in food chains.
-FLIGHT OF THE HONEYBEE 2ND-6TH GRADE In this lab, students take on the roles of honeybees and flowers to act out the process of pollination and explore the interdependent relationship between these organisms.
-Students closely examine honeybee specimens and a flower model to better understand how flowers attract pollinators and how honeybees gather nectar and pollen.
+NEW!
+PURPOSEFUL POLLINATORS 2ND-6TH GRADE What is the purpose of pollination?
+In this lab, students will construct and use models of insects and flowers to investigate the process of pollination.
+They will examine the structures and functions of plants and pollinators that allow this process to occur and explore how it benefits both plants and animals.